 The first WWD systems

 It took a police officer’s death in a WWD crash in 2011 for San Antonio to become the first jurisdiction in the country to take meaningful action against WWD.
-Shortly after Officer Stephanie Brown was killed, the Texas Department of Transportation (TDOT), San Antonio Police Department (SAPD), the and other local and state agencies established the Wrong Way Driver Task Force.
+Shortly after Officer Stephanie Brown was killed, the Texas Department of Transportation (TxDOT), San Antonio Police Department (SAPD), and other local and state agencies established the Wrong Way Driver Task Force.

 One of their first priorities was to identify problem areas for WWD in the area.
 Based on a review of 911 calls, the task force identified the U.S. 281 highway corridor between downtown and Stone Oak Parkway as a “hot spot” for WWD and began installing countermeasures there in the summer of 2012.

 Flashing “WRONG WAY” and “DO NOT ENTER” signs were added at exit ramps, along with radar speed sensors designed to detect when a car enters the wrong way and send an alert to authorities.
 Staff at the local Traffic Management Center (TMC) also received an alert, allowing them to track cars’ movements on their cameras and send warnings to other drivers using dynamic messaging signs.

 The combination of signs and detection systems has had a significant positive impact on the U.S. 281 corridor in San Antonio.
 According to an article for Pew Research, the number of wrong-way driver reports in the city fell by nearly half, from 269 to 162, in the first five years the systems were operational.

 But the technology has not been without issues.
 Since the beginning, the radar sensors have been plagued by false positives, meaning that authorities and the TMC are often alerted—and unnecessarily deployed—to a WWD incident when none is present.
 This has led to the detection components along the corridor being deactivated, according to a 2016 paper published by the Texas A&M Transportation Institute (the flashing signs, however, have stayed).